Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Current constraints

 and with Planck SZ cluster counts we obtain

+in agreement with the standard $\Lambda$CDM model.
 For the X-ray mass bias, we obtain the same constraints as in Section~\ref{ss:szcmb} at the half-$\sigma$ level, i.e., using Planck SZ plus Planck 2015 primary CMB with Gaussian prior on $B$.

+Overall, our results on the neutrino mass, dark energy equation of state, and cosmological parameters are consistent with the standard $\Lambda$CDM model: we find that neither dark energy or massive neutrino help in bridging the gap between the relatively low $S_8$ from SZ data and the relatively high value derived from CMB (see left panel of Figure \ref{fig:comps8} for a summary of the constraints on $S_8$).
+The preferred solution to this mild discrepancy seems to be a slightly larger X-ray mass bias than the one expected from hydrodynamical simulations (see right panel of Figure \ref{fig:comps8}).